gradle/gradle-talks/talks/innovation/src/slides/01-intro.md

 * Strong backwards compatibility
 * A good option for a lot of projects

-## Since Gradle 1.0
+# The innovation continues ...

-* Releases roughly every 6 weeks
+Releases roughly every 6 weeks

 ---